imazen/resizer/Plugins/DiskCache/readme.md

 ### dir

 Where to store the images.
-This can specify an IIS virtual directory, if you want to cache images outside the site folder.
+This can specify an IIS virtual directory if you want to cache images outside the site folder.

 Should be in virtual path form, like /vdir/cache or ~/imagecache.